Silvan Dillier: AG2R La Mondiale (2018–20)

 Dillier (centre) following Peter Sagan at the 2018 Paris–Roubaix; he ultimately finished second to Sagan in a sprint finish.

 Dillier joined for the 2018 season to bolster the team's classics squad, but he suffered a broken thumb at Strade Bianche.
 He returned to racing in April 2018 and won his comeback race, Route Adélie.
 At Paris–Roubaix, Dillier was part of a nine-man early breakaway that escaped from the peloton after an hour of racing, and was leading with Jelle Wallays, until the pair were caught by world champion Peter Sagan, who had attacked from the group of favourites with around 53 km remaining.
 Dillier was able to stay and work with Sagan all the way to the finish at Roubaix Velodrome, where Sagan won the two-up sprint finish.
 In July 2018, he was named in the start list for the Tour de France.

 Alpecin–Fenix (2021–)

 In November 2020, Dillier signed a one-year contract with the team, for the 2021 season.
 He extended his contract by a further two seasons in July 2021.

+Diller became known as a reliable domestique for Mathieu van der Poel.
+At Milan-Sanremo, he would regularly ride approximately 200km, often unassisted by other teams, at the front of the peloton.